-However, the space left underneath should be left empty for avoiding any damage to the motherboard as well as to promote good airflow.
+However, the space left underneath should be left empty to avoid damage to the motherboard and promote good airflow.

 When building a computer, one of the few things that most beginners can overlook is the importance of motherboard standoffs.
-Here talked comprehensively about what motherboard standoffs are, why and how they should installed.
+Here I talked comprehensively about motherboard standoffs and why and how they should be installed.

-Basically, installing standoff is not optional, but a critical part of building a PC.
-They serve an important role in ensuring that the motherboard doesn’t contact the case and end up shorting out.
+Installing a standoff is not optional but a critical part of building a PC.
+They are essential in ensuring that the motherboard doesn't contact the case and ends up shorting out.

-The installation itself is fairly easy, you can use the manual that comes with your PC case or you could simply simple logical of aligning the standoffs the with the mounting hold on your motherboard.
+The installation itself is pretty straightforward, you can use the manual that comes with your PC case, or you could use simply logically of aligning the standoffs with the mounting hold on your motherboard.

 It is worth mentioning that you should always take care when handling electrical equipment during PC builds.